adamluckydo/ontology/5_Soul/Soul.md

 [1]: _Thus Spoke Zarathustra_, X. War and Warriors.
 [2]: _Thus Spoke Zarathustra_, LXXIII.
 The Higher Man; 15.

+## Commmon Threads

+Goals:
+- Moving away from concepts
+- Moving closer to experience: Physical body & emotions

+How to get there:
+- Direct path

 ## The Middle Way of Desire

 With desire inherently comes clinging.
 If you have a preference of something, _anything_, you will suffer.
 Consider these two cases: If you don't have your preference, you will suffer until you get it, and if you _do_ have it, you will suffer in fear of losing it (since all things are impermanent).